CraigRodrigues/weeks-until/README.md

 * Clean up CSS and make it reactive.
 * Work properly with timezones?
 * Replace placeholder text for date input.
+* Place javaScript and css files outside of html.

 **Screenshot**